PGY-1

 AP/CP

 Tomilola was born and raised in Lagos, Nigeria.
-She earned her medical degree at the University of Lagos College of Medicine.
-During her medical training, she attained honors in Anatomic Pathology and Medical Microbiology and was a recipient of multiple academic scholarships.
-She also received the best poster presentation award for her research centered on cardiovascular disease risk factors.
-The intrigue of the diagnostic challenges of patient care led her to volunteer at the Anatomic Pathology department during her internship at General Hospital, Lagos, and this cemented her interest in becoming a Pathologist.
-She is delighted to be a part of the team at Washington University, St. Louis, and is keen on exploring the diverse world of Pathology.
-Tomi enjoys reading, running, cycling, and sometimes exploring her artistic interests through drawing and handcrafting.
+She earned her medical degree at the University of Lagos College of Medicine and attained honors in Anatomic Pathology and Medical Microbiology.
+The intrigue of the diagnostic challenges in patient care cemented her interest in becoming a Pathologist.
+She is currently a 3rd year AP/CP resident and will be pursuing a head and neck pathology fellowship at WashU.
+She enjoys reading, running, cycling, and exploring her artistic interests through drawing and handcrafting.

 Justin Burk, DO